Huckleberry: Distribution and habitat

 Huckleberry in the east is native to Eastern Canada and the Great Lakes region, the Midwestern and Northeastern United States, and the Appalachian Mountains, the Ohio/Mississippi/Tennessee Valley, and Southeastern United States.

 Huckleberry grows wild in northwestern United States and western Canada on subalpine slopes, forests, bogs, and lake basins.

 Uses

 Huckleberries were traditionally collected by Native American and First Nations people along the Pacific coast, interior British Columbia, Idaho, and Montana for use as food or traditional medicine.
 In taste, they may be tart or sweet.
 The fruit is versatile in foods or beverages, including jam, pudding, candy, pie, ice cream, muffins, pancakes, salad dressings, juice, tea, soup, and syrup.

-Attempts to cultivate huckleberry plants from seeds have failed, with plants devoid of fruits.
+Attempts to cultivate certain species of huckleberry plants from seeds have failed, with plants devoid of fruits.
 This may be due to the inability of the plants to fully root and replicate the native soil chemistry of wild plants.